 Loading IndicatorLoading Indicator

-Iran has rejected a US proposal to reopen the Strait of Hormuz, signaling continued difficulty in the negotiations.
+Iran has rejected a US proposal to reopen the Strait of Hormuz, underscoring the impasse in the talks.

-Iran will not accept any agreement unless it includes compensation for war-related damage, he said.
+Iran will accept no agreement unless it includes compensation for war damage, he said.

-Tehran also will not accept "symbolic concessions" and wants any deal to guarantee tangible benefits.
+Tehran also will not accept "symbolic concessions," Rezaei added, saying any deal must guarantee tangible benefits.

-Markets are watching how the US-Iran impasse could affect tensions in the Middle East and energy markets.
-Future sanctions talks and the restoration of normal transit through the strait are key variables.
+Markets are watching how the deadlock in US-Iran talks could affect Middle East tensions and energy markets.
+Sanctions negotiations and the restoration of normal shipping through the strait remain key variables.

 JH Kim